Sahil-portfolio/Event-Planner-website/README.md

 # Event-Planner-website
-Hey This my new event planner website its is simple &amp; sweet check it out
+Hey This my new event planner website its is simple & sweet just using HTMl check it out